wwwportal/Kalima/Chapters/Project Syntra.md

    c.
 Conversion to structured format to add to database
 2. Match patterns between user log and Quran

-### The innevitability of sharing knowledge: avoiding groupthink in collective research
+### Collaboration
 We know there are benefits to collaboration.
 Some have capabilities or shortcomings that others don't.
 Each person can fill some of the gaps in the research of the other.
-Simply by "keeping your bullshit meter very high", we can avoid groupthink.
-By leaving lots of room for doubt.
+- keeping the bullshit meter very high and leaving room for doubt to avoid groupthink

-There is a community of practice without hierarchical structures, and no collective identity, no collective strategy or action.
-Individual action.
-We only collaborate in sharing personal results, insights and efforts, as far as religion goes.
+- There is a community of practice without hierarchical structures, and no collective identity, no collective strategy or action.
+- Individual action.
+We only collaborate in sharing personal results, insights and efforts.

-You should have non-religious organizations, political, economic, medical, etc. Human watch organization.
+- You should have non-religious organizations, political, economic, medical, etc. Human watch organization.

+## Community Self-Organization
+- Simple interface: Users

 ## Methodology
 1. Questions